REINVENTING HOW WE LIVE

 - Sustainability defined by Place, Prosperity, Health and Wellbeing, Connectivity, Living Infrastructure & Resource Regeneration

 - A dynamic Sustainability Centre driving global change through cutting-edge research, accelerating innovations and emerging technologies, and fostering collaboration

-- Low-impact living—vacuum waste, district energy, green roofs, rainwater reuse, electric vehicle infrastructure
+- Low-impact living—district energy, green roofs, rainwater reuse, electric vehicle infrastructure

 - A design to meet national, regional, and municipal emissions and solid-waste diversion goals